folio-org/docs/content/en/docs/Users/_index.md

 -  To associate the user with a department, click **Add Department** and select the department from the drop-down list.
 -  Delete **Department** from a user record by clicking the **trash can icon**.
 -  **Username.** The name library staff use to log into FOLIO.
 Note: Patrons don't have a username because they don't need to log into FOLIO.
 -  **Password.** Users can be sent a reset password link via email.
 This link expires after 24 hours.
+An institution may apply different password validation rules for their users.
 The password must meet the following default validation rules:

 	* Contain a minimum of 8 characters.
 	* Contain both uppercase and lowercase letters.
 	* Contain at least 1 numeric character.